halepino/halepino.github.io/README.md

 ![workcalm](/docs/assets/img/workcalm2.jpg) Image by <a href="https://www.freepik.com/free-vector/organic-flat-business-person-meditating_13404860.htm#query=work%20stress%20illustration&position=0&from_view=keyword&track=ais&uuid=54d997d2-295c-4bbf-b840-bd90d710e3cf">Freepik</a>

-**This project aims to inform company practices/offerings that reduce work-interference due to employee mental health using machine learning classification modelings and model interpretation.
-[See Project Repo](https://github.com/halepino/WorkplaceCulture_DataMining)**
+**This project aims to inform company practices/offerings that reduce work-interference due to employee mental health using machine learning classification modelings and model interpretation.**

 A decision tree classifier was used to predict work interference.
 Once a model was optimized, feature impact was analyzed using the SHAP library to highlight workplace culture and practices associated with increased or decreased work-interference.
 Using only employee perceptions of culture and company practices, this model was able to predict whether employees experienced work-interference from mental health "never", "rarely", "sometimes", or "often" with 57% accuracy.
 (Over double what could be guessed by chance).
+[See Project Repo](https://github.com/halepino/WorkplaceCulture_DataMining)

 ![piechart](/docs/assets/img/datamining_pie.png)